braithw8/DIGF5006/docs/README.md

 ### Post 3 - June 22, 2018

 Fascinating conversations and in-class explorations are only one component of OCAD's DIGF5006, *New Interfaces for Musical Expression*.
-As our major project we're developing our own musical interface while authoring a supporting paper in the NIME format.
+As our major project we're developing our own musical interfaces while authoring a supporting paper in the NIME format.
 In my short time in the *Digital Futures* masters program at OCAD, I've already explored the creation of three musical interfaces and I'm eager to continue this exploration.
 Here's a quick summary of my musical work to date in my master's studies.

 #### Previous Work
 ##### Harmonizer